EduardoZepeda/coffee-bytes-hugo/content/posts/django/graphql-y-django-con-graphene/index.en.md

 coverImage: images/GraphqlGrapheneDjango.jpg
 coverImageCredits: Credits to https://www.pexels.com/@frank-cone-140140/
 date: '2021-10-26'
+seo_title: "Build a GraphQL API in Django with Graphene"
-description: I explain how to implement in minutes a GraphQL API and how to perform queries and mutations in a Django project, using the Graphene library from your Django models.
+description: Create a GraphQL API in Django in minutes using Graphene.
+Perform queries and mutations directly from your Django models.
 keywords:
 - django
 - python